restuhaqza/homelab-automation/docs/proxmox-install.md

 ## Prerequisites

-- Debian-based system (preferably a clean Debian 11 Bullseye installation)
+- Debian-based system (preferably a clean Debian 12 Bookworm installation)
 - Root access to the system
 - Internet connectivity for downloading packages
 - Dedicated machine (recommended) - Lenovo ThinkCentre m720q in our case